Former DOJ Trial Attorney (AUSA)

 William (Bill) C. McMurrey is a former Department of Justice trial lawyer, a former Assistant United States Attorney, the former Lead Prosecutor for Criminal Health Care Fraud, and former Health Care Fraud Coordinator for the North District of Texas at the United States Department of Justice.
 Before starting his distinguished career with the Justice Department, Bill was a former Assistant Attorney General with the Texas Attorney General Office in the Criminal Enforcement Division and a former Briefing Attorney to Justice W.C.
 Davis.
 His main practice areas are government investigations, federal criminal defense, health care law, antitrust cases, and complex litigation.

 Practice Focus.
-Bill is the lawyer to call when losing is not an option.
 Bill is a distinguished trial lawyer with close to 30 years of investigative and litigation experience.
 In his extensive career, Bill has personally tried a spectrum of matters, from several massive federal criminal antitrust cases to complex criminal health care cases.
 He routinely represents physicians, companies, board of directors, executives and professionals in federal investigations, internal audits, and complex litigation involving the Department of Justice, the Department of Health and Human Services (HHS), the Office of Inspector General (OIG), Veterans Affairs Office of Inspector General (OIG), Food and Drug Administration Criminal Investigation Division (CID), the FBI, IRS, the Securities and Exchange Commission (SEC), the U.S. Attorney’s Office, and other state and federal government agencies.